danielztolnai/vbios-secure-boot/README.md

 ## 5. Create an EFI signature list, sign and deliver it as an update payload
 Use the digest from the previous step.

+The `GUID` is the signature owner, same as the one used when signing your other signature lists. `PK.key` and `PK.crt` are the platform key secret key and certificate respectively.
 ```
 ./digest-to-efi-sig-list/digest-to-efi-sig-list <DIGEST> vbios.esl
 sign-efi-sig-list -k PK.key -c PK.crt -g <GUID> -a db vbios.esl vbios.db.auth